Giancarlo Stanton Player Props: Yankees vs. Angels

-The New York Yankees, including Giancarlo Stanton (.381 on-base percentage in past 10 games, 93 points above season-long percentage), battle starting pitcher Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Monday at 9:38 PM ET.
+On Tuesday, Giancarlo Stanton (.611 slugging percentage in past 10 games, including four home runs) and the New York Yankees play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 9:38 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Rockies.
+In his last game he had a hitless showing (0-for-5) against the Angels.

 Giancarlo Stanton Game Info & Props vs. the Angels